bbakersmith/liquidfold.vim/README.md

 # **liquidfold.vim**

-liquidfold.vim provides syntax folding for [Liquid templates](http://liquidmarkup.org/).
+liquidfold.vim provides Vim syntax folding for [Liquid templates](http://liquidmarkup.org/).
 It supports any tags that have an associated end tag, including:

     {% comment %} {% endcomment %}
     {% raw %} {% endraw %}